conorkz/emailsender/README.md

-# emailsender with python
+# Email sender with python
-Email sender with python
+Send emails using smtplib library.